 - Keep Shape

-- Scales the position value of each instance a random value.
+- Scales the Position/Rotation value of each instance a random value.

-Instead of the cylinder location just following the position of the particle (and not altering its shape), the cylinder tries to fit its mesh to the shape of the path followed by the particle.
-The mesh geometry of the object which is trying to deform can have an impact on how well the deformation is carried out.
+When the Create Along Paths is activated, instead of the cylinder location just following the position of the particle, the cylinder mesh is fitted to the shape of the path followed by the particle.
+The mesh geometry of the object which is deformed can have an impact on how well the deformation is carried out.
 In the case of the cylinder, it has many loop cuts along its length so that it can bend at those points to deform along the particle path.
-For example here is the same scene with the number of loop cuts along the length of the cylinder reduced, showing the effect on the deformation of the cylinder along the particle path.

-Strands when they are generated instantly die when created so for the Path button to be of any use, you must also have the Dead button activated.
-Otherwise the path a mesh has taken will not be visible!
+Strands when they are generated instantly die when created so for the Create Along Paths checkbox to be of any use, you must also have the Dead checkbox activated.